5 Best Runs in Monterey

 Fisherman's Wharf to Lovers Point (5 miles out and back)

 If you're staying in downtown Monterey, you're just steps from the start of this route.
 (Staying in Pacific Grove?
 You can do this route in reverse by starting at Lovers Point.)
-This run is gentle, level, and on the Monterey Bay Coastal Recreational Trail, which does not allow motor vehicles.
+This run is gentle, level and on the Monterey Bay Coastal Recreational Trail, which does not allow motor vehicles.
 The route is paved, but many sections offer a substantial dirt lane right next to the paved trail.

 This route begins just steps from the foot of Wharf #2 in Monterey, on the Monterey Bay Coastal Recreation Trail.
 You'll first pass Fisherman's Wharf; as you hear the sea lions barking, imagine that they're a crowd cheering you on.
 For about a quarter mile, you'll have an uninterrupted view of Monterey's harbor.
 You may see scuba divers suiting up as you run past San Carlos Beach.